Isaiah Berlin, Alexander Herzen, and the Pursuit of the Ideal

 I. Family and Upbringing

 Isaiah Berlin (1909–1997), philosopher and historian of ideas, was born on 6 June 1909 in Riga, Latvia, then part of the Russian empire.
 He was the only child of Mendel Borisovitch Berlin, a prosperous timber merchant, and his wife, (Mussa) Marie, née Volshonok.
 Isaiah grew up speaking German as well as Russian.
-His parents were well-educated secular Jews, but the wider family was devout, and he drew wry pleasure from the fact that Menachem Schneerson, the ‘Lubavitcher Rebbe’, was a distant cousin.
+His parents were well-educated moderately-observant Jews.
+The wider family, though, was devout, and Berlin drew wry pleasure from the fact that Menachem Schneerson, the influential ‘Lubavitcher Rebbe’ of the Hasidic dynasty, was a distant cousin.

 During the First World War the family left Riga to escape the German advance, eventually settling in St Petersburg (then Petrograd).
 It was there that Isaiah saw the brutality of the Russian Revolution at first hand, witnessing a policeman being attacked in the street by a mob and dragged away, to his presumed death.
 Isaiah later maintained that his hatred of political violence stemmed from this early experience.

 II.
 Oxford and Beyond

 In 1921 Mendel Berlin was able to move his family to England, where he had business interests.
 The Berlins settled in Hampstead, and were naturalized in 1929.
 Isaiah soon learned English, and won scholarships to St Paul's School, and Corpus Christi College, Oxford.